 I highly recommend Rataskaevu 16.
 My experience was so superb that I will dedicate an entire blog to it.
 It’s named after the location of the restaurant.
 Reservation is MANDATORY.
 During my 2 hour stay at the restaurant, I’ve only seen them accommodate 2 parties of 2 and the door never stopped swinging!
 I went on December 30th and they were completely booked until January 2nd!

 Spice is a family-owned Indian and Thai Restaurant.
 There was only 1 server and a cook when I had lunch there.
 The restaurant got so busy that the server started quoting 1 hour food wait.
 I waited 20 minutes for my check than decided to stand at the counter til the server could give me my bill.
 They do not take bills larger than €20.

 The food was just mediocre.
 I ordered the green curry but it was too creamy for my liking.

-Trying local fast food is always a must for me.
+I’m always curious to try local fast food.
 It’s cheap and easy to devour on the go.
-I stumbled into Hesburger when I saw a local carrying out the brown bag from the shop.
+I stumbled into Hesburger when I saw a local carry the brown bag on the way out of the shop.
 Hesburger is the largest fast food chain in Finland, Estonia, Lithuania, and Latvia.
 I ordered a basic hamburger and fries.
 Total was just under €3.
 The hamburger joint is comparable to McDonald’s.
 Nothing too special but budget friendly.

 Kohvik Dannebrog Cafe is a very expensive cafe located in the Danish King’s Garden.
-I spent €14 for Vana Tallinn Hot Chocolate.
-I felt robbed but at least the ambiance was on point.
-It place felt like I was lost in the Medieval Times.
+I think I spent €14 for Vana Tallinn Hot Chocolate.
+I felt robbed but the feeling of the place felt like I was lost in the Medieval Times.
 It was a neat experience and I had a place to charge my devices.